 - The history of Ancient Greece.

 Such queries are characterized by: a large depth of viewing search results.
-With a high probability, the user can go to sites that are not only in the first 10 positions, but also look at 20-30 lines.
+With a high probability, the user can go to sites in the first ten positions and look at 20-30 lines.

-Users can search for the most complete and comprehensive information, so it is likely to focus on several sites at once.
+Users can search for the most complete and comprehensive information, so it is likely to focus on several sites simultaneously.

-Most often, requests of this kind are of interest to those whose sites are informative, popular science, educational in nature.
-The owners of such sites may absolutely not pursue commercial goals, or, on the contrary, are engaged in attracting a mass audience to earn money from advertising.
+Most often, requests of this kind interest those whose sites are informative, popular science, and educational.
+The owners of such sites may refrain from pursuing commercial goals or, on the contrary, are engaged in attracting a mass audience to earn money from advertising.

 Transactional requests are exactly the requests for which a selling, commercial site should be promoted.
 Such requests express the user’s desire to perform some action (transaction).